Taunton: Regeneration

 The Firepool area, just north of the town centre by the main railway station, includes vacant or undeveloped land.
 The council is promoting sustainable, high-quality, employment-led mixed-use development to attract 3,000 new jobs and 500 new homes.
+This area was the cattle market until in 2008.
+A large indoor shopping centre to the east of the Parade covers a site that was once a pig market.
+Although its official name is now Orchard, and before that the Old Market Centre, locals still call it the Pig Market; one existed there from 1614 to 1882.

 In Tangier, a brownfield area between Bridgwater and Taunton College and the bus station, the project proposed to build small offices and more riverside housing.

 The "Cultural Quarter" is the area along the river between Firepool and Tangier.
 The plans are to extend riverside retail and attract smaller, boutique businesses such as those found at Riverside.

 Plans for the town centre include more pedestrianisation and greater sizes and numbers of retail units.

 Several sites along the River Tone are set for renovation.
 Firepool Weir lock, long silted up, was to be dredged in 2011 to allow boats to pass from the navigable section of the Tone through Taunton to the Bridgwater and Taunton Canal.
 Goodland Gardens received a makeover and a new café, The Shed, opened.
 Projects to develop Somerset Square (a paved area next to the Brewhouse Theatre) and Longrun Meadow (a country park near Bridgwater & Taunton College) have been put forward.

 Traffic congestion was identified as an obstacle to further economic growth.
 Part of the strategy was a new road infrastructure consisting of a £7.5 million link road to ease traffic in the town centre (Taunton's "Third Way"), completed in 2011, and a Northern Inner Distributor Road linking Staplegrove Road, the station and Priory Avenue at a planned cost of £21 million, opened in 2017.